-- a. how your project will improve the quality of life and the survivorship experience through: - the development of new approaches and the use of technologies to improve communications between brain cancer survivors, their families, carers and health care professionals, and/or - improving understanding of how information technologies and platforms can be used to support people with brain cancer, their families and carers, and their impact on the physical, psychosocial and economic sequelae of a brain cancer diagnosis, - as reflected by measurable project targets including, but not limited to: - enhanced communication strategies and approaches to improve quality of life and independence of brain cancer survivors - enhanced communications strategies that address the needs of brain cancer survivors, their families and carers - the development of new approaches and the use of technologies to improve communications between brain cancer survivors, their families, carers and health care professionals, and/or - improving understanding of how information technologies and platforms can be used to support people with brain cancer, their families and carers, and their impact on the physical, psychosocial and economic sequelae of a brain cancer diagnosis - enhanced support services for patients - enhanced capacity and capability for translational research within Australia's health and medical research sector - informed future policies and processes to support people with brain cancer, their carers and their families - b. how your project will deliver outcomes that are a priority for the Australian public (survivors, family and carers), including details of consumer and community engagement and involvement - c. partnerships with health service delivery partners that will support implementation of study findings into practice, as quickly as possible - d. how the research will provide outcomes within 12 months of the grant period ending

-- e. how your project includes new and innovative approaches, that can be scaled nationally - f. how your project builds on and supports other initiatives, if applicable.
+- a. how your project will improve quality of life and the survivorship experience by supporting new approaches to address the medical, functional and psychosocial impacts of brain cancer, as reflected by measurable project targets including, but not limited to: - improving understanding of the effects and impact of symptoms on quality and quantity of life, independence, function and disability - identifying research pathways that provide new or improved treatment options - advancing models and systems of care from a diagnosis of brain cancer to end of life - reduced clinical variation and health outcomes - enhanced support services for patients - enhanced capacity and capability for translational research within Australia's health and medical research sector - informing future policies and processes to support people with brain cancer, their carers and their families - b. how your project will deliver outcomes that are a priority for the Australian public (survivors, family and carers), including details of consumer and community engagement and involvement - c. partnerships with health service delivery partners that will support implementation of study findings into practice, as quickly as possible - d. how the research will provide outcomes (health outcomes or validated surrogate health outcomes) within 12 months of the grant period ending - e. how your project includes new and innovative approaches, that can be scaled nationally - f. how your project builds on and supports other initiatives, if applicable.